LidiaBr/PortfolioWebsite/README.md

-This website was done with the hlp of freeCodeCamp.
+This website was done with the help of freeCodeCamp.